 *sniff* I’m not crying.
 You’re crying!

 Jaleco’s Avenging Spirit is a game fraught with contradiction.
 It pairs a cutsey art style with one of most grim, depressing plots of its era.
 It’s a highly creative, even innovative release from a “me, too” publisher.
-It’s an expensive title for the Game Boy, a system renowned for being dirt cheap to collect for.
+It’s a relatively expensive title for the Game Boy, a system renowned for being dirt cheap to collect for.
 Finally, and to its greatest detriment, it’s widely ignored despite being one of the most interesting and varied action-platformers available for Nintendo’s old gray brick.

 The adventure kicks off with a very well-rendered cut scene of a happy young couple strolling arm-in-arm.
 Their bliss doesn’t last long, as they’re quickly confronted by a pair of pistol-packing gangsters.
 The girl is abducted by the thugs and her boyfriend is shot dead on the spot when he tries to intervene.
 Yikes!
 I’m scratching my head here trying to think of another Game Boy title that goes from zero to cold blooded murder in about thirty seconds flat and coming up short.
 Jaleco certainly showed some nerve with this one.
 It turns out that we haven’t heard the last from this unnamed boy character.
 The game’s pervasive tonal whiplash kicks it right away as he regains consciousness in a laboratory only to discover that he’s taken on the form of a classic Halloween sheet ghost, doofy grin and all.
 As it happens, the girl’s father is a scientist specializing in “ghost energy” and the crooks that kidnapped his daughter are looking to extort him for his research.
 Rather than letting such dangerous knowledge fall into the wrong hands, the scientist has summoned the boy’s spirit in order to convince him to embark on a rescue/revenge mission.
 In order to do that, though, the harmless little ghost boy is going to need a new body.
 Or ten.